MAZZA League Fantasy Football Constitution

 6a.
 Any trade must be announced in the Mazza Whatsapp chat as soon as it is pending on yahoo.

 7. Players can be traded to any team before the trading deadline.
-Once a player is traded to another team, if they are returned to the original team within 3 weeks, there is a $30 cash penalty that must be paid to the league by both teams, which will, in turn, be used for next year league dues.
+Once a player is traded to another team, if they are returned to the original team within 2 weeks, the trade will be reversed.
 This is to prevent players from being “rented” to other teams.
-(AKA “The Yossi Rule”)
+(AKA “The Yossi Rule”).
+If you are unsure of whether or not a trade is allowed, please check with the commissioner.

 8. FAAB dollars are allowed to be traded, but only if players are being given up by both sides.
 A player cannot be traded straight up for FAAB dollars.